awslabs/amazon-sagemaker-workshop/README.md

 ## AWS Command Line Interface

 To complete certain workshop modules, you'll need the AWS Command Line Interface (CLI) and a Bash environment.
-You'll use the AWS CLI to interface with SageMaker and other AWS services.
+You'll use the AWS CLI to interface with Amazon SageMaker and other AWS services.

 For these workshops, AWS Cloud9 is used to avoid problems that can arise configuring the CLI on your machine.
 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It has the AWS CLI pre-installed so you don’t need to install files or configure your laptop to use the AWS CLI.
 For Cloud9 setup directions for these workshops, see [**Cloud9 Setup**](Cloud9).
 Do NOT attempt to use a locally installed AWS CLI during a live workshop because there is insufficient time during a live workshop to resolve related issues.